Description / Characteristics:

 The Classic Oriental Frill [Classic Frill] is an exhibition breed of pigeon from the Owl family.
 It is also known as the Old Fashioned Oriental Frill and the Old Style Oriental Frill.
 It is the precursor breed from which the Modern Oriental Frill was created and continuation of the Oriental Frill or Classic Old Frill [Classic Frill].
 It is a beautiful ancient pigeon breed, which is seen on exhibit at major American and Canadian shows, and by owners across the world.

-Selective breeding has changed with birds that generally look similar between the Classic Frills and Modern Oriental Frills especially on body size and importantly beak length.
-Modern Oriental Frills have short stubby beaks often requiring foster parents as feeders, while Classic Frills (Classic Old Frills or Old Fashioned Oriental Frills) have a medium beak and do not need foster feeders, of another long-beaked breed.
-Both Classic and Modern Frills share similar colors and markings.
+Selective breeding has changed features between Classic and Modern Frills that generally look similar with colors and markings.
+The significant differences between the Classic Frills and Modern Oriental Frills is with the size of the body and importantly beak length.
+The Modern Oriental Frill pigeon breed was created from the Oriental Frill / Old-Fashioned Frills thru selective breeding methods with Oriental Owls and Turbits.
+The result being that the Modern Oriental Frill is a larger pigeon with exaggerated beaks that were bred down to an extremely short and blunt shape, making them unable to feed their young.
+The original Oriental Frill / Old-Fashioned Frill breed did not possess this feature making it possible for them to still feed their young.
+Modern Oriental Frills have short stubby beaks often requiring foster parents as feeders, while Classic Frills (Classic Old Frills or Old Fashioned Oriental Frills) have a medium beak and do not need foster feeders, of another long-beaked breed. share similar colors and markings.
 Classic Oriental Frills (Classic Frills) are small/medium birds with an average weight about 11 to 12 ounces (320 to 340 grams) whereas Modern Oriental Frills are larger.

 The pictures on this page of / from Wendell M. Levi's Encyclopedia Pigeon Breeds of the Oriental Frills are more towards the Classics of today with beaks slightly longer.

 Differences between Classic Frills and Modern Oriental Frills are shown in the representative diagram on this page by Serkan Gunduz (Cizim: Ziraat Muh.
-Serkan Gunduz) with Klasik (original) on the left and Modern on the right.
+Serkan Gunduz) with Klasik (original - Oriental Frill / Classic Frill) on the left and Modern on the right.

 Classic Frills tolerate most climates being very adaptable when cared for properly.
 Being a fancy pigeon for show or exhibition purposes it is a striking bird.